39 IDEAS TO GROW AS A PERSON, IMPROVE YOUR BRAIN AND EXPAND YOUR LIFE

 Just walking among the great works can get your creativity and appreciation flowing.

 26. Shuffle some cards.

 Playing cards is a fun and social experience.
 Learn your constellations with a pair like this!
 Find some card-playing partners and set up a weekly or monthly card date.
 Here is even a set of cards to help you learn constellations.

 Learning a new art form doesn’t require that you have talent, just an interest to learn.
 Study the art of photography, painting, graphic design, or how to throw pottery.

 28. Travel somewhere new.

-Exploring different cultures and breaking out of your routine this way really sharpens the mind and stimulates all your sesnses.
+Exploring different cultures and breaking out of your routine this way really sharpens the mind and stimulates all your senses.

-Don’t miss this: How to make your travel dreams come true.
+Don’t miss this: I love to travel and here are loads of concrete ideas to make your travel dreams a reality.